sebastian-colomar/aws/README.md

-# How to set up a Kubernetes or Swarm cluster in AWS:
+# How to set up a Kubernetes or Swarm cluster in AWS

 Edit the [common configuration file](etc/env.conf) and source it:
 ```bash